-The City has non-ad valorem revenue debt capacity remaining and is in compliance with its anti-dilution test.
+The City has non-ad valorem revenue debt capacity remaining and is in compliance with its antidilution test.
 All City revenues, unless restricted to a specific purpose, are being used to pay debt service or to fund City operations; any use of City revenues to secure and pay additional debt could impact City operations unless additional revenues are identified.

 The City's enterprise fund continues to be self-supporting in that this debt is secured solely by pledges of enterprise revenues which adequately cover debt service on these bonds.
-Furthermore, many of the Governmental or non-enterprise, non-ad valorem revenue bonds are supported by revenues specifically earmarked for such purpose.
-For example, bonds issued for the City Hall and EOC are repaid with the State Shared Half-Cent Sales Tax.
+Furthermore, many of the Governmental or non-enterprise, non-ad valorem revenue bonds are supported by revenues specifically dedicates for such purpose.

 Three major rating institutions (Moody's, Fitch and Standard & Poor's) have periodically evaluated the City's financial management, economic conditions and administrative practices.
-Based on their evaluations, the following ratings were achieved on the last issue of each type.
+Based on their evaluations, the following ratings were recevied on the last issue of each type.
 The insured rating is based on the credit worthiness of the company insuring the bonds, whereas an underlying rating is based upon the credit worthiness of the issuer or security which is actually pledged for the repayment of the bonds.

-During fiscal year 2018, the major rating institutions reaffirmed or assigns various ratings.
+During fiscal year 2020, the major rating institutions reaffirmed or assigns various ratings.
 Below is a summary of the bonds which were reviewed.